Spomky-Labs/jose/doc/Use.md

 With this library, you can create encrypt an input using multiple recipients.
 In this case, the Key Management Mode is determined according to the used algorithms.

-You cannot create multiple encryptions if the Key Management Mode are not compatible.
+You cannot create multiple recipients if the Key Management Mode are not compatible.
 Hereafter, a table with algorithms and associated Key Management Mode.

 | Algorithm \ Key Management Mode | Key Encryption | Key Wrapping | Direct Key Agreement | Key Agreement with Key Wrapping | Direct Encryption |